JHU-PL-Lab/www-fpse/lecture/specification-test.md

 * `assert_bool` which is like the `assert` OCaml command: `assert_bool "name that test" (0=0)` for example
 * If you want to verify some code raises an exception, use `assert_raises`
 * To perform acceptance testing (I/O), use `assert_command` to run a shell command and compare against output
-  - in the A4 `exec_tests.ml` code we provided you can see we are using `assert_command` to test the executable
+  - in the A4 `exec_tests.ml` code we provided, you can see we are using `assert_command` to test the executable
 * If you need fixed setup/teardown code bracketing a group of tests to setup e.g. files: `bracket_tmpfile`

 As always, see the documentation for more details:
 OUnit2 [API docs](https://ocaml.org/p/ounit2/latest/doc/index.html)

 ### Tangent: Testing executables with cram

 * As mentioned above `OUnit` can be used to test executables: `OUnit2.assert_command` can run any shell command (in particular, your OCaml `.exe` file)
  - This is probably the approach you should use
 * `dune` also contains an extension called `cram` which allows for output to be compared against expected output for a given input